ljsnogard/gen_mcf_macro.rs/README.md

 ## gen_mcf_macro

-Assumed to work with following unstable featurs:
+Assumed to work with following unstable features:

 ```rust
 // Allow for implementation of the AsyncFn*